 Do I need to be nimble and hands-free?

-Backpack or duffle all the way.
-If you want to be comfortable, a backpack will help you distribute your weight evenly for a more comfortable fit.
+If Yes, I vote Backpack or duffle all the way.
+If you want to be comfortable, a backpack will help you distribute your weight evenly for a more ergonomic fit.
 A duffle has its perks too, but the best is a bag that can do both and be worn multiple ways.

-Wheeled luggage for the win.
-If I don’t have to carry my stuff, my preference is to be free of extra weight and wheel it alongside me.
+If I don’t have a specific reason to carry my stuff, my preference is to be free of extra weight and wheel it alongside me.
 With a personal item that I can attach to my suitcase, I only need one hand to wheel it along anyway.

 Do I mind checking my bag ?